kmatarese/glide/README.md

 ### Blacklisting Args

-In the previous example it is no longer necessary to even have the node-specific connection arguments show up on the command line.
+In the previous example it is no longer necessary to even have the node-specific connection arguments show up on the command line (such as in --help output).
 You can blacklist the arg from ever getting put into the CLI as follows:

 ```python
 @glider.cli(blacklist=["conn"])